ucbl/CIMA/README.md

 - Device detection code :
 This part is added on device if you want your device can be automatically detected.

-NOTE : For now CIMA is only Mac and Linux compatible
+NOTE : For now CIMA is only Linux compatible

 ##Vocabulary
 We need to define some words :